Import and Export trade statistics by country and product are below:

 It’s a large market; and it’s growing.
 Fast.

 While Irish exports to 20 Arab countries actually fell from 2015 to 2016, down by 11 per cent to €2.2 billion, hit by falling exports to two of the largest markets, Saudi Arabia (-28%) and the United Arab Emirates (-13%), the region continues to present significant opportunities for increased trade relations.

 Indeed despite uncertainty in the Gulf region, on the back of a slump in oil prices, growth is still on the agenda for 2017, with the International Monetary Fund forecasting “modest” growth of about 3.5 per cent for the coming year.

-And, with the UK's departure from the European Union over the next two years, it's likely that Irish exports to the region may even increase further, as Irish companies look to expand their geographical reach and reduce dependence on the UK market.
+And, with the UK’s departure from the European Union, it’s likely that Irish exports to the region may even increase further, as Irish companies look to expand their geographical reach and reduce dependence on the UK market.

 In line with this, in March, the Irish government published a post-Brexit trade strategy “Ireland Connected: Trading and Investing in a Dynamic World”, aimed at positioning Ireland for success in a post-Brexit world, and the Gulf region features strongly in this.
 According to the report, the region offers Irish companies “considerable potential” across a diverse range of sectors, including education, health, construction and agri-business.